Bases of topologies. Countability axioms. #

 subset.
 If a space is second-countable, and also has a countably generated uniformity filter

-is a metric space), it will automatically be separable (and indeed, these
+(for example, if t is a metric space), it will automatically be separable (and indeed, these

 conditions are equivalent in this case).